tidyverse/tidyverse.org/content/blog/2020-03-pkgdown-1-5-0/index.markdown

 install.packages("pkgdown")
 ```

-The most important changes are higlighted below, and you can see a full list of changes <https://pkgdown.r-lib.org/news/index.html>.
+The most important changes are highlighted below and you can see a full list of changes in the [changelog](https://pkgdown.r-lib.org/news/).

 ## Articles